Shabana215/Mysql/README.md

 Here are some commands that come under DDL:

 1. CREATE
-1. ALTER
+2. ALTER
-1. DROP
+3. DROP
-1. TRUNCATE
+4. TRUNCATE
 ```

 **1. CREATE:**

-**CREATE** It is used to create a new table in the database.
+ It is used to create a new table in the database.

 **Syntax:**
 `CREATE TABLE TABLE_NAME (COLUMN_NAME DATATYPES[SIZE]); `